crm416/crm416.github.io/_posts/2014-08-12-react_server_side_rendering.md

 For example, if we render `Item({ initialCount: 5 })` on the server, it'll turn it into HTML markup, calculate a checksum, and append it to the outermost DOM node.
 Then, when we call `React.renderComponent(Item({ initialCount: 5 }), container)` on the client, it checks if the markup generated by `Item({ initialCount: 5 })` matches the checksum (which it does) and simply returns (rather than re-rendering).

-## Gotchas
+{% anchor h2 %}Gotchas{% endanchor %}

 A few things to keep in mind:

+- When rendering on the server, `getDefaultProps`, `getInitialState`, and `componentWillMount` are the only React lifecycle methods that get run (see, e.g., the note on `componentDidMount` in the [docs](http://facebook.github.io/react/docs/component-specs.html#mounting-componentdidmount)).
+Be aware!

-- If you're using Handlebars, note that you'll need triple `{` around your markup, otherwise it won't interpret it as raw HTML (see "HTML Escaping" in [the docs](http://handlebarsjs.com/)).
+- If you're using Handlebars, you'll need triple `{` around your markup, otherwise it won't be interpreted as raw HTML (see "HTML Escaping" in the [docs](http://handlebarsjs.com/)).
 - Again, if you're using Handlebars, be sure to do:

     ```html